sta279-f25/sta279-f25.github.io/about.md

 * October 7 (11am): Nate Josephs
 * October 28 (11am): Fan Li
 * November 11 (11am): Jessica Hullman

-If you are unable to attend class due to illness or extenuating circumstances, please let me know.
-Class activities may be made up at a later date at the instructor's discretion.
-Persistent absences, however, will not be permitted except in special circumstances such as a medical or family emergency.

 ### Homework